-The typical deep blue colour of the skies and the sea are synonymous with the island itself.
+The typical deep blue hue of the sky and the sea is even embodied in the drink, Blue Curaçao.

-On Curaçao you can kick back and relax on the white sandy beaches to your heart's content.
-But if you feel like taking a little excursion, the possibilities are endless.
+On Curaçao, you can spend hours lazing on the fine sand of the beach.
+But if you do feel like taking a trip somewhere, the possibilities are endless.
 A visit to the Hato Caves is a must.
-Over millennia, natural processes formed the magnificent stalactites and stalagmites and around 1,500 years ago, people of the island made cave drawings here.
-Animal lovers and families are sure to enjoy a visit to the sprawling Christoffel National Park.
-Numerous species of exotic animals live in the wild here among the gorgeous natural landscapes.
-See the majestic flamingos in the nature reserve near Sint Willibrodus.
-And if you've ever wanted to swim with the dolphins, you can make this wish come true at the Curaçao Dolphin Academy -- a truly unforgettable experience.
-For athletes, there is biking or mountain biking on unpaved paths, a game of golf, horseback riding in pristine nature or indoor fitness training.
-On the water, you can take your pick of sailing, kayaking, fishing, parasailing or jet-skiing.
-After a day filled with activities, treat yourself at one of the relaxing spas and wellness centres.
+Over many centuries, nature here formed beautiful stalactites and stalagmites and people made rock carvings here over 1,500 years ago.
+Animal lovers and families can visit the extensive Christoffel National Park.
+Many exotic animals live in the wild among the most beautiful natural landscapes.
+For majestic flamingos, you need to be in the nature reserve of Sint Willibrordus.
+And if you want to, you can swim and dive with dolphins at the Curaçao Dolphin Academy - a truly unforgettable experience.
+If you like sports, you can go cycling or mountain biking on unpaved paths, play golf, go horseback riding in the unspoilt countryside or do indoor fitness.
+On the water, your options include sailing, kayaking, fishing, parasailing and jet-skiing.
+After all this activity, you can be pampered in one of the spas and wellness centres.

-Willemstad is home to a charming harbour, chique boutiques, restaurants and lively bars.
-The capital city is a UNESCO World Heritage site by virtue of its unique atmosphere and the historical value of the colourful colonial buildings.
-The oldest quarter in the city, 'Punda' is in the the east and here you will find many unique little shops.
-In the west it is connected with the neighbourhood of Otrobanda, Papiamento by a wooden pontoon bridge (the Queen Emma Bridge).
-At the floating market on De Ruyterkade, little boats serve as market stands where local merchants sell their wares.
-Numerous gifted artists, painters, photographers, sculptors and designers also call the city home.
-Some of them are glad to open up their studio for you to browse.
-Lastly, in the shopping centre Bloempot you can find everything you need for an hour of extravagant shopping: jewellery, luxury clothes and shoes, kids' wear, lingerie, haute couture...
-If you work up an appetite in the meantime, then you can find sandwiches, salads and beverages.
+Willemstad has a charming harbour, chic boutiques, restaurants and great bars.
+The capital is a UNESCO World Heritage Site because of its unique appearance and the historical value of its colourful colonial buildings.
+The oldest part of the city, 'Punda', is located in the east and has lots of inviting shops.
+It is connected to the district of Otrobanda, Papiamento in the west by a wooden pontoon bridge (the Queen Emma Bridge).
+On the floating market on De Ruyterkade, market traders offer their merchandise from boats.
+The city is also home to many talented artists, painters, photographers, sculptors and designers.
+Some of them are happy to welcome you into their workshops.
+At the Bloempot shopping centre, you'll find everything you need for an hour or two of great shopping: jewellery, luxury clothing and shoes, children's fashion, lingerie, haute couture...
+In between, you can sate your appetite and quench your thirst with sandwiches, salads and drinks.